pratiksuryvnshi/Ansible-Playbooks/README.md

-You can have look for tree structure of this file folder - [STRUCTURAL TREE](https://github.com/pratiksuryvnshi/Ansible-Playbooks/blob/main/STRUCTURE.md)
+You can have a look at the tree structure of this folder - [STRUCTURAL TREE](https://github.com/pratiksuryvnshi/Ansible-Playbooks/blob/main/STRUCTURE.md)